allenai/Earth-System-Feedback/README.md

 * Does the issue already exist?
 * You have selected the appropriate template for a bug report, feature request, or general feedback
-* If it's feedback or a suggestion, please ensure you give detailed information as to what could be improved and how would it work.
-Example
+* If it's *feedback or a suggestion*, please ensure you give detailed information as to what could be improved and how would it work.
-* If it's an issue or a bug, describe it as best as possible by providing screencaps or steps to reproduce the issue.
+* If it's an *issue or a bug*, describe it as best as possible by providing screencaps or steps to reproduce the issue.